rpede/tutorial-react-ci/README.md

   run: npm run test
 ```

-*NOTE: make sure it indentation is correct.*
+_NOTE: make sure the indentation is correct._

 Commit and push!

 ## 5. Test coverage

 Generally, each test only tests part of the application code.
-So, how can you tell if the tests have covered enough of the application code?
+So, how can you tell if your tests combined have covered enough of the
+application code?

 To answer that question, we need to generate a coverage report.
 It can tell you what lines of your application was executed by the tests and